-FOOD AND CATERING IN SHIPS

 Sec.
-35. Application. - The requirements of this Chapter covering ships of Philippine Registry shall be applicable to the following:

-(a) All ocean-going ships and domestic ships constructed on or after the date when the MLC, 2006 come into force;

-All second-hand ships, whether ocean-going or domestic, acquired or leased, and entered in the Philippine Registry after the entry date into force of the said Convention, insofar as they can be reasonably refitted, unless provided exemption by the relevant Philippine government agency; and

-- (c) All ships constructed prior to the entry into force of the MLC, 2006, which have undergone major or substantial structural alterations after the entry into force of the Convention, unless provided exemption by the relevant Philippine government agency. - Sec.
-36. Accommodation Facilities.
-Unless otherwise exempted herein or by appropriate regulations, all ships shall have safe, decent, and adequate accommodations for seafarers, taking into account the need to protect the health and safety of seafarers working or living on board the ship.
-There shall be a basic shipboard facility for women, such as separate sleeping rooms. - Sec.
-37. Requirements for Sanitation.
-All ships shall have sanitation facilities that meet the minimum standards for health and hygiene, which shall be accessible to seafarers on board.
-The sanitation facilities shall be located at convenient places, allowing for easy access to workstations.
-Separate sanitation facilities shall also be provided for male and female crew members of the ship. - Sec.
-38. Recreation Facilities.
-Unless otherwise exempted herein or by appropriate regulations, all ships shall have recreation facilities, amenities, and services that are appropriate and accessible to seafarers; Provided, that domestic ships shall be exempted from this requirement considering that their trading patterns and length of voyages allow their crew to go home or to make use of comparable facilities onshore. - Sec.
-39. Food and Catering.
-All ships shall ensure protection and promotion of the health of the seafarer.
-Toward this end, shipowners shall ensure that ships carry on-board and serve free food and drinking water of appropriate quality, quantity, and nutritional value that adequately cover the requirements of the ship and take into consideration the differing cultural and religious backgrounds of the seafarers on board the ship.
-The food and drinks in the preparation thereof shall be in accordance with the standards of the Sanitation Code of the Philippines and pertinent laws, rules, and regulations, and/or with international standards.
+34. Anti-Harassment and Bullying Policies On Board Ships. - Shipowners 1 shall ensure protection to seafarers with policies and accessible procedures to address 2 3 harassment and bullying on board ships.
+4 CHAPTER VIII 5 ACCOMMODATION, RECREATIONAL FACILITIES, 6 FOOD AND CATERING IN SHIPS Sec.
+35. Application. - The requirements of this Chapter covering ships of 7 8 Philippine registry shall be applicable to the following: a) All ocean-going ships and domestic ships constructed on or after the date 9 when the MLC, 2006 comes into force: 10 b) All second-hand ships, whether ocean-going or domestic, acquired or 11 leased, and entered in the Philippine registry after the entry date into force 12 of the said Convention, insofar as they can be reasonably refitted, unless 13 provided exemption by the relevant Philippine government agency; and 14 c) All ships constructed prior to the entry into force of the MLC, 2006 which 15 have undergone major or substantial structural alterations after the entry 16 17 into force of the Convention, unless provided exemption by the relevant 18 Philippine government agency.
+19 Sec.
+36. Accommodation Facilities. - Unless otherwise exempted herein or by 20 appropriate regulations, all ships shall have safe, decent and adequate 21 22 accommodations for seafarers taking into account the need to protect the health and safety of seafarers working or living on board the ship.
+There shall be a basic shipboard 23 facility for women, such as separate sleeping rooms.
+24 Sec.
+37. Requirements for Sanitation. - All ships shall have sanitation facilities 25 that meet the minimum standards for health and hygiene, which shall be accessible 26 to seafarers on board.
+The sanitation facilities shall be located at convenient places, 27 allowing for easy access to work stations.
+Separate sanitation facilities shall also be 28 provided for male and female crew members of the ship.
+29 30 Sec.
+38. Recreation Facilities. - Unless otherwise exempted herein or by appropriate regulations, all ships shall have recreation facilities, amenities, and 31 services that are appropriate and accessible to seafarers; Provided, that domestic ships shall be exempted from this requirement considering that their trading patterns and length of voyages allow their crew to go home or to make use of comparable facilities onshore.

+Sec.
+39. Food and Catering. - All ships shall ensure protection and promotion of health of the seafarer.
+Toward this end, shipowners shall ensure that ships carry on-board and serve free food and drinking water of appropriate quality, quantity and nutritional value that adequately cover the requirements of the ship and take into consideration the differing cultural and religious backgrounds of the seafarers on board the ship.
+The foods and drinks and the preparation thereof shall be in accordance with the standards of the Sanitation Code of the Philippines and pertinent laws, rules and regulations, and/or with international standards.
 In all cases, the ship's cooks shall be trained and qualified.

-CHAPTER IX
+13 CHAPTER IX

-MEDICAL CARE AND MARITIME OCCUPATIONAL

-SAFETY AND HEALTH STANDARDS
+MEDICAL CARE AND MARITIME OCCUPATIONAL SAFETY AND HEALTH STANDARDS

 Sec.
-40. Medical Care On Board Ships and Ashore. - The shipowner shall provide adequate medical facility, equipment, paraphernalia, and medical supplies, including medicines on board, and shall ensure access to shore facilities for the health of seafarers, as well as the corresponding medical or trained personnel who shall provide first-aid and medical care.
+40. Medical Care on Board Ships and Ashore. - The shipowner shall provide adequate medical facility, equipment, paraphernalia and medical supplies, including medicines on board, and shall ensure access to shore facilities for the health of seafarers, as well as the corresponding medical or trained personnel who shall provide first aid and medical care.

-The medicine chest and its contents, the medical equipment, and the medical guide on board shall be maintained and inspected regularly to ensure that labeling, expiry dates, and conditions of storage of all medicines and the directions for their use are checked, and all equipment are functioning properly.
+The medicine chest and its contents, the medical equipment, and the medical guide on board shall be maintained and inspected regularly to ensure that labelling, expiry dates, and conditions of storage of all medicines and the directions for their use are checked, and all equipment are functioning properly.